Furikuda/bork/docs/internals/security.rst

-This means that the authorization and transport security properties are inherited from SSH and the configuration of the SSH client and the SSH server -- Borg RPC does not contain *any* networking code.
-Networking is done by the SSH client running in a separate process, Borg only communicates over the standard pipes (stdout, stderr and stdin) with this process.
-This also means that Borg doesn't have to directly use a SSH client (or SSH at all).
+This means that the authorization and transport security properties are inherited from SSH and the configuration of the SSH client and the SSH server -- Bork RPC does not contain *any* networking code.
+Networking is done by the SSH client running in a separate process, Bork only communicates over the standard pipes (stdout, stderr and stdin) with this process.
+This also means that Bork doesn't have to directly use a SSH client (or SSH at all).
 For example, ``sudo`` or ``qrexec`` could be used as an intermediary.

-By using the system's SSH client and not implementing a (cryptographic) network protocol Borg sidesteps many security issues that would normally impact distributing statically linked / standalone binaries.
+By using the system's SSH client and not implementing a (cryptographic) network protocol Bork sidesteps many security issues that would normally impact distributing statically linked / standalone binaries.

-The remainder of this section will focus on the security of the RPC protocol within Borg.
+The remainder of this section will focus on the security of the RPC protocol within Bork.

 The assumed worst-case a server can inflict to a client is a denial of repository service.